deciduously/music/post.md

     }
 }
 ```

+This could be fancy, too, but this works in a pinch.

 The notes are C-indexed, for better or for worse, so `Note::default()` should return that variant.
 We'll talk more about why it's C and not A after learning about Modes below.
 Don't worry, it's suitably disappointing.